Canonical colourings in random graphs: Canonical cliques in unbounded colourings of random graphs

 It remains to analyse the induced vertex colourings of these non-strictly min-coloured copies of $K_\ell$ in $G(n,p)$.
-However, those induced vertex colours are not synchronised within each of the sets $V_1,\dots, V_L$, i.e., the edges edges of $F_i$ are not monochromatic and may induce different colours for the vertices in $V_i$.
-We address this issue by a more careful selection of the graphs $F_1,\dots,F_\l$ (see~\ref{it:psi} of Claim~\ref{c:hypergraphs-stronger} below).
+However, those induced vertex colours are not synchronised within each of the sets $V_1,\dots, V_L$, i.e., the edges of $F_i$ are not monochromatic and may induce different colours for the vertices in $V_i$.
+We address this issue by a more careful selection of the graphs $F_1,\dots,F_L$ (see~\ref{it:psi} of Claim~\ref{c:hypergraphs-stronger} below).
+More specifically, we distinguish between two cases.
+Firstly, if most of the sets $V_i$ have a `dominant vertex colour' $c_i$, then one can find a monochromatic or a rainbow subset of the vertex colours $c_i$ of size $\ell-1$.
+Any clique in the corresponding $\ell$-partite subgraph of $F$ will be monochromatic or min-coloured.
+Secondly, assume that there are vertex sets $V_1, \ldots, V_{\ell-1}$ (after re-indexing) have no `dominant' vertex colour.
+Then a counting argument will be applied to show that a small proportion of $K_\l$-copies in $F_1, \ldots, F_{\ell-1}$ contain distinct vertices $u, v$ with $c(u)=c(v)$, and therefore most of the $K_\l$-copies found above will be strictly min-coloured.